qntlb/numerical-methods-montecarlointegration-exercise/README.md

 info.quantlab.numericalmethods.lecture.montecarlo.integration
 ```

 of the project `numerical-methods-lecture`, see [github.com/qntlb/numerical-methods-lecture](https://github.com/qntlb/numerical-methods-lecture).
 This project is already defined as a Maven dependency to this project.
+This project is pre-configured and "knows" these interfaces.

 ## Interfaces (provided)